codefellows/seattle-code-301n28/class-06/README.md

 ## Notes

+- What does WRRC stand for?
 - What are HTTP methods?
+- What is asynchronous code and how does it relate to async and await?
 - What is synchronous code?
-- What is asynchronous code and how does it relate to async and await?
 - What is an API?
 - Why do you need an API key?
 - What is Axios?
 - What is an HTTP API Client?
+- What is the purpose of an `.env` file?
+- What are Netlify's Enviroment Variables used for?

 1. Making a variable in an .env file: `PORT=3000`

    - Common ways to get that wrong: